josedejesusAmaya/Terraform-AWS/slides/lesson2/PITCHME.md

 ---
 @snap[west span-85]
 ### Examples
 signum(integer) - Returns -1 for negative numbers, 0 for 0 and 1 for positive numbers.
 This function is useful when you need to set a value for the first resource and a different value for the rest of the resources.
-Example:
 @snapend
 ---
 ```